-Learning the sex of ducklings can be a puzzling yet entertaining endeavor.
-All of the cute little baby ducks in your brooder or incubator might look and sound identical at first glance, but there are slight but distinct differences between the future drakes and hens.
+Learning the sex of ducklings can be a puzzling yet interesting endeavor.
+All of the cute little baby ducks in your brooder or incubator might look and sound identical at first glance, but there are slight yet distinct differences between the future drakes and hens.

-Although there are several different visual and audio cues that can alert you to the sex of ducklings, there is really only one fullproof way to determine how many males and females you have: checking the duckling’s anal vent – cloaca.
+Although there are several different visual and audio cues (covered below) that can alert you to the sex of ducklings, there is really only one foolproof way to determine how many males and females you have: checking the duckling’s anal vent – cloaca.

 Checking a duckling’s vent to sex it can harm or cause mortal injury to the poultry bird if done improperly.